Rebbe Dovid of Lelov

 What do we learn from this story?
 There are tzaddikim who do not impart Torah in this world and there are tzaddikim (such as the Alter Rebbe of Chabad) who impart Torah with abundance.
 The latter are tzaddikim whose entire lives revolve around teaching Torah, such as Moses and the Mashiach, who will reveal a new dimension of the Torah.
 In this story, we discover that the tzaddikim who do not impart Torah are compensated, as it were, after they pass on, when they teach Torah in the Garden of Eden.
 Thus, it is not that they do not have Torah to teach.
 They do.
 But as far as public teaching of Torah, they are “hidden” tzaddikim.
 It is possible to be a hidden tzaddik in one area of life and a revealed tzaddik in another.

-Times, eras, and lifetimes
+Times, Eras, and Lifetimes

 This is connected to the secret of chashmal.
 The sages explain that the word chashmal is the secret of, “at times they are silent and at times they speak,” as is written in Ecclesiastes, “a time to be silent and a time to speak.”
 The literal intent of the 28 divisions of time listed in Ecclesiastes (a time to be silent, to speak, to cast away stones, to gather stones, etc.) refer to life in this world.
 There is a day or time in which we are called upon to be silent and there is a time for us to speak.

 But the word Ecclesiastes uses for “time” (עֵת) can also mean, “an era.”
-It can even refers to an entire lifetime, or incarnation.
+It can even refer to an entire lifetime or incarnation.
 Thus Ecclesiastes is saying that there can be an entire lifetime in which the tzaddik comes to the world and is in an “era of silence” (in which he still does many good things).
 After he departs from the world, he enters an era in which he is called upon, “to speak.”
 The era to speak could be in the Garden of Eden, as in the story about Rebbe Dovid of Lelov, who was given the honor to speak there.
-However, it would seem that just thirty days in which be in “a time to speak” in the Garden of Eden is not enough to compensate for the silence of an entire lifetime.
+However, it would seem that just thirty days for “a time to speak” in the Garden of Eden is not enough to compensate for the silence of an entire lifetime.
 The tzaddik is then told, as we find in some stories from the Ba’al Shem Tov: “In your previous incarnation, you did not speak.
 You have much to say to the Jewish people, so return to this world again and in your next incarnation, speak with abundance.”
 Indeed, one of the explanations of contraction is that it is meant to increase the flow.
-For example, water that is held back by a dam, when it first bursts through the barrier, it flows with great strength.
+For example, water that is held back by a dam, when it first bursts through the barrier, flows with great strength.

 “Truly God does all these twice or thrice to a man”

 From this, we learn that there are pairs of incarnations of a soul—one silent, one loquacious—corresponding to the secret of chash-mal: silence and speech.
 According to the Ba’al Shem Tov, the mal part of chashmal actually splits into two distinct stages, both called mal, which can be the source of some confusion.
 However, the first mal refers to a state of separation, following the etymology of mal as “circumcision” (מִילָּה) and the second mal is the one that refers to sweetening or speech, following the etymology of mal as “word” (מִלָּה).
-So the full process includes three stages, which the Ba’al Shem Tov usually referred to as submission-separation-sweetening (הַכְנָעָה הַבְדָּלָה הַמְתָּקָה).
+So the full process includes three stages, to which the Ba’al Shem Tov usually referred as submission-separation-sweetening (הַכְנָעָה הַבְדָּלָה הַמְתָּקָה).
 So, now we can speak of three incarnations for each tzaddik.

 In his first incarnation, the tzaddik is silent.
 He is completely concealed.
 Rebbe Dovid of Lelov was a concealed tzaddik only in the realm of publicly imparting Torah, but there are hidden tzaddikim who are completely silent and totally unknown.
 In his second incarnation, the tzaddik appears as the first mal related to circumcision, apparently to face a trial that has to do with rectified sexual conduct.
 In his third incarnation, the mal related to speech comes to the fore.
 Since the tzaddik has already been silent, and he has already withstood various trials, he is now granted the freedom to speak and pour forth an endless stream of the sweet and living waters of Torah into the world.